exalif/angular-libs/projects/ngx-breadcrumbs/README.md

 ## Requirements

- - `lodash.template`: you must install lodash.template as a dependency in your project as it was moved to peer dependency on 8.0.0 version of this library.
+ - **CAUTION** `lodash.template`: you must install lodash.template as a dependency in your project as it was moved to peer dependency on 8.0.0 version of this library.
+This dependency was removed as per 8.1.0

 **Caution**: Version **>=8.0.0** requires:
  - `rxjs` **>=6.3.0**